If you have a life insurance policy (or are looking to get one) you may have asked yourself the question, would any life insurance payout be taxed?

 If you want to give any gifts away to your beneficiaries whilst you are still alive, they might still be subject to tax after you die if you gave them away within seven years prior to your death.
 So, it’s worth being aware that you won't necessarily avoid tax if you were to give away some of your assets before you pass away.

-Can I get tax-free life insurance by putting life insurance policies into a trust?
+Can I get tax-free life insurance?

 If your life insurance policy is written 'in trust', any life insurance payout going into the trust will typically be exempt from inheritance tax because it's separate from your estate.
 It is widely understood that the majority of life insurance policies aren’t written in trust.
 This is likely due to a general lack of accessibility and awareness regarding trusts in general.
-We have a page dedicated to writing your policy into trust to help you make informed decisions regarding putting your policy into trust.
-You can also speak to your insurer and ask them if you are able to write your policy into trust, they should be happy to help you.

 A trust is a legal arrangement, under which the policy owner creates a legal framework (the trust) to hold assets for third parties.
 The three key parties to a trust are the settlor/s (those who own the policy), the trustees (who manage it) and the beneficiaries (who benefit from the trust).

 The trust is run or managed by the trustees.
 It is then the trustees’ responsibility to ensure the beneficiaries receive the benefit of the policy, in the event of a claim.
-When you put a policy into trust, you effectively give it away to the trustees to look after for the beneficiaries.
-Usually, the Settlor (policyholder) will also be a trustee whilst they are still alive, so will retain some control, but any actions will need to be signed off by all of the trustees.
-So, make sure any trustees are people who will protect your interests in the long term.
+When you put a policy into trust, you effectively give it away to the trustees to look after the beneficiaries.

 Why do people put their policies into trust?